Living in Luxembourg

 When we asked expats and global nomads about their social experiences in Luxembourg, they replied:

 "Expats, retirees and digital nomads living in Luxembourg typically have an active social life.
 They often join local clubs and organizations to meet people with similar interests, attend cultural events, and explore the city.
 They also take advantage of the many networking opportunities available in Luxembourg, such as business and social gatherings, to meet new people and build relationships.
-Additionally, expats, retirees and digital nomads often join online communities to connect with other expats and digital nomads living in Luxembourg," said one expat in Luxembourg.
+Additionally, Luxembourg's diverse population provides a great opportunity for expats, retirees and digital nomads to make friends from all over the world," remarked one expat in Luxembourg.

 What are medical services in Luxembourg like?